 Harmonic Sliver can be risky, as he's pitifully weak at 1/1 and his effect isn't optional: whenever a sliver enters the field, its controller must destroy a targeted artifact or enchantment.

-Manaweft is an upgraded version of "Gemhide Sliver", bearing the same great effect but only applying it to your slivers (and not your opponent's).
-While he's a disappointing 1/1, Manaweft only requires two mana and grants your team an excellent ramp effect, letting your slivers tap for a mana of any color.
+Manaweft is an upgraded version of "Gemhide Sliver," bearing the same great effect but only sharing it with your own slivers.
+While disappointing at 1/1, Manaweft and Gemhide only require two mana and grant your team an excellent ramp, letting your slivers tap for a mana of any color.

-This affords sliver decks a surprising amount of speed, and the ability to collect any hue helps access the mana colors whose lands types you haven't yet drawn.
-Manaweft's an essential component to my sliver EDH decks, accessing the best spells that much faster; thankfully, he's surprisingly cheap for a competitive card, costing less than two dollars!
+This affords sliver decks a surprising amount of speed, and the ability to collect any hue helps access the mana colors whose land types you haven't yet drawn.
+You can also use the block-tap maneuver to declare untapped slivers as blockers, then tap them for mana to use instant-speed spells or effects.

 How to Support Your Sliver Commander Deck in Magic

-With every color available on their legends, you can place whatever other supports you like in your deck (pay special attention to green's creature assists), but for now, as we eagerly await Wizards of the Coast's next expansion of powerful slivers, vote for your favorite card and I'll see you at our next MTG countdown!
+With every color available on their legends, you can place whatever other supports you like in your deck (pay special attention to green's creature assists), but for now, as we eagerly await Wizards of the Coast's next expansion of tribal slivers, vote for your favorite card, and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill